AdamRJensen/adamrjensen.github.io/posts/virtual_environments_cheat_sheet.md

     conda install --file requirements.txt

-When typing in this command, it's important to be in the directory where the file is located.
+It's important to be in the directory where the requirements.txt file is located when you run this command.

 Alternatively you can also use pip to install packages in your conda environment: